aphorisme/packs-rs/README.md

 documentation and heavier test.
 I try to keep any open tasks as issues in github for you to pick.

-I'm not into changing architecture for now though, as this library will be used in a bigger project and I first have to see how it fits in; I'm open for suggestions though.
+I'm not into changing architecture for now, as this library will be used in a bigger project and I first have to see how it fits in; I'm open for suggestions though.